TomPlum/advent-of-code-2019/README.md

 A friend of mine had been raving about Kotlin for months at work, and I finally decided to start learning it when I started the Advent of Code.
 Having written in nothing but Java 10 hours a day for 2 years, I was amazed by how easy it was to pick the language up.
 The first thing I noticed was how succinct the language was syntactically.
-Most simple functions could be one-liners; return types were mostly implicit; and data classes turned huge Java bean classes into one line too.
+Most simple functions could be one-liners; return types were mostly implicit; and features such as data classes removed a lot of the boilerplate code that is prevalent in enterprise Java code.

 ### Data Structures & Algorithms
 Graphs, trees and mazes were a common theme and meant that path-finding algorithms were common.